UofS-Pulse-Binfo/chado_custom_search/docs/editable-constants.rst

 .. note::

-  The API handles genering the pager on the search page, determining which links should be available and changing the filter values to keep track of the page. **You need to ensure your getQuery() method returns the appropriate results for a given page.**
+  The API handles adding the pager to the search page.
+This includes determining which links should be available and changing the filter values to keep track of the page. **You need to ensure your getQuery() method returns the appropriate results for a given page.**

 Menu
 ------